At-Least-Once vs. Exactly-Once Webhook Delivery Guarantees

 The distributed systems community settled this debate decades ago: exactly-once delivery is impossible, and exactly-once processing is an application-level concern that requires your active participation.
 Every major webhook provider — Stripe, Shopify, and the infrastructure layers in between — operates on at-least-once delivery.

 This isn't a limitation to work around.
 It's a design constraint to build with.
 Accept that duplicates will arrive, implement idempotent processing where it matters, and use infrastructure-level deduplication to reduce the noise.
-The combination of at-least-once delivery with idempotent consumers is not a compromise — it's the correct architecture for reliable webhook processing in distributed systems.
+The combination of at-least-once delivery with idempotent consumers is the correct architecture for reliable webhook processing in distributed systems, not a compromise.

 FAQs